germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 all messages and other members use the group only to receive from the designated sender.

+DMLS Session: A session between a set of communication participants, where each participant can broadcast messages by operating their Send Group.

-DGroup: the set of communication participants, i.e., the superset of all associated Send Groups.
+DGroup: the set of communication participants of a DMLS Session.

-DMembers: Members of the DGroup participating in the DMLS session, each as the owner of a Send Group.
+DMembers: Members of the DGroup participating in the DMLS session.

 ## Protocol Overview